Table of Contents

 Many betta experts highly recommend the floating log.
 Bettas usually rest inside or on top of logs, often near the glass for “people-watching.”
 It offers dual functionality.

-A floating log provides a safe hiding place where Bettas can feel secure.
+A floating log provides a safe hiding place where bettas can feel secure.
 It is ideal for fish with long fins, allowing them to conserve energy.
 The floating log is considered a perfect option for active bettas who like exploring and swimming.
 Even your betta mates, such as plecos, may enjoy them.

 Betta Fish Leaf Hammock